HyperX Pulsefire Haste 2 Mini

 claw grip comfort: 3.5, based on 2 reviews

-Claw grip comfort depends heavily on hand size and reviewer preference.
-IGN found claw use comfortable for hours, while another reviewer felt the hump was not tall enough for claw support.
+Claw grip comfort was mixed: IGN found claw use comfortable, while another reviewer said the hump was not tall enough for claw support.

 • 3.5